hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ### Flush

-Use the `flush` variant for tight spaces.
-For example, use it within other containers like Cards and Flyouts, or in sidebars where space is limited.
+Use the `flush` variant for tight spaces like within a Card, Flyout, sidebar, or other containers where space is limited.

 !!!
 Do